-Students parked at these locations are subject to policy violations issued by Salve Regina Safety and Security in addition to parking tickets by the Newport police.
+Students parked at these locations are subject to violations issued by Salve Regina security in addition to parking tickets issued by the Newport police.

-Appeals must be filed by completing the parking violation appeal form.
-The form must be signed and submitted online with a Hearing Date request.
-The Hearing Date will be confirmed via email from the Office of Safety and Security.
-Before completing the appeals form please read the “Invalid Appeals” section below.
+Appeals must be filed online within seven days of the violation by completing the parking violation appeal form, which must be signed and submitted with a hearing date request.
+The hearing date will be confirmed via email from the Office of Safety and Security.
+Before completing the appeals form, please read the "Invalid Appeals" section below.

 Failure to appear for a scheduled hearing will result in the violation being upheld.
-You may cancel or reschedule a hearing up until 3:30 p.m. of the hearing date via email request to email@example.com or firstname.lastname@example.org.
-You will be notified of the results of the hearing via email within 3-5 business days from the date of the hearing.
+You may cancel or reschedule a hearing until 3:30 p.m. of the hearing date via email to Larry Kestler or Richard Piaseczynski.
+You will be notified of the results via email 3-5 business days after the hearing.

-The following scenarios are invalid reasons for appealing a violation and therefore not accepted:
+The following statements are invalid reasons for appealing a violation: